malfunkt/arpfox/README.md

 ...
 ```

-## Target Specification

-`arpfox` takes targets in the same format as `nmap`.
-The following are all valid target specifications:

-* `10.0.0.1`
-* `10.0.0.0/24`
-* `10.0.0.*`
-* `10.0.0.1-10`
-* `10.0.0.1, 10.0.0.5-10, 192.168.1.*, 192.168.10.0/24`

 ## A practical example

-Alice is a security researcher, and she's going to redirect and watch traffic
+Alice is a security researcher, and she wants to intercept and record all
-coming from her own phone on her machine in order in order to test if the phone
+traffic between her own phone and the LAN router.
-and if a local network are susceptible to ARP spoofing.

-Alice's machine is already on the same LAN as the phone, and she knows the IP
+Her machine is already on the same LAN as the phone, and she knows the IP
 addresses of both the phone and of the router.

 ```
+Phone:  10.0.0.101
 Router: 10.0.0.1
-Phone: 10.0.0.101
 ```

-Alice will attempt to make her machine pose as the router in order for the
+Alice will attempt to make her laptop pose as the router in order for the phone
-phone to send all traffic to it.
+to send all its traffic to the laptop.

 If she succeeds, the phone will start sending traffic marked for `10.0.0.1` to
 Alice's machine, which will just ignore the packets because these packets have
-a different destination.
-In order to instruct the machine to forward the
+a different destination, in order to instruct the laptop to forward the packets
-packets to the legitimate destination instrad of dropping them, Alice does
+to the legitimate destination instrad of dropping them, Alice does something
-something like:
+like:

 ```
 # OSX